 - All Conflict of Interest documents will be available for review by the Board Audit Committee and external auditors.

-- Conflicts involving senior management are to be resolved by the President in consultation with the Board Audit Committee and College legal counsel.
+- Conflicts involving senior management are to be resolved by the President in consultation with the Board Audit Committee and University legal counsel.

 - Conflicts involving the President are to be resolved by the Board Audit Committee and the Executive Committee of the Board if deemed necessary.